 Born in Rockford, Dustin Koch attended Garrison School, Walker School, Eisenhower Middle School and Guilford High School.
-He met Prairie Street Brewing Co.
-Co-Founder Chris Manuel when he was about five years old.

 After high school, Koch attended Rock Valley College and eventually the University of Wisconsin at Milwaukee, where he studied architecture.
 Between stints at Rock Valley and the University of Wisconsin, he purchased and managed apartment buildings and other rentals.
 In his capacity as a property manager and developer, he developed hand and tool skills that would serve him well in the future at Prairie Street Brewing Co.